LorenzoValente3/Deep-Learning-Models/README.md

 <img src="./GANs_using_Polynomials/images/DCGAN/dcgan_poly.gif" align="right" width="150" height="auto"/>

 ### DCGAN-Polynomial
-Implementation of _Deep Convolutional Generative Adversarial Network_ with a custom training loop that aims at generating Polynomial data samples.
+Implementation of a _Deep Convolutional Generative Adversarial Network_ with a custom training loop to generate polynomial data samples.

 #### Model
 A different implementation of the  _DCGAN model_.